Part 2. Board of Transportation.

 (f) Duties of the Board. - The Board of Transportation has the following duties and powers:

 (1) To formulate policies and priorities for all modes of transportation under the Department of Transportation.

 (2) To advise the Secretary on matters to achieve the maximum public benefit in the performance of the functions assigned to the Department.

 (3) To ascertain the transportation needs and the alternative means to provide for these needs through an integrated system of transportation taking into consideration the social, economic and environmental impacts of the various alternatives.

 (4) To approve a schedule of all major transportation improvement projects and their anticipated cost.
 This schedule is designated the Transportation Improvement Program.
-The Board shall publish the schedule and make copies available for distribution.
-The document that contains the Transportation Improvement Program, or a separate document that is published at the same time as the Transportation Improvement Program, shall include the anticipated funding sources for the improvement projects included in the Program, a list of any changes made from the previous year's Program, and the reasons for the changes.
+The Board shall publish the schedule in a format that is easily reproducible for distribution and make copies available for distribution in accordance with the process established for public records in Chapter 132 of the General Statutes.
+The document that contains the Transportation Improvement Program, or a separate document that is published at the same time as the Transportation Improvement Program, shall include the anticipated funding sources for the improvement projects included in the Program and a list of any changes made from the previous year's Program, and the reasons for the changes.